Alliancebernstein L.P. Cuts Position in Jazz Pharmaceuticals plc (NASDAQ:JAZZ)

 Jazz Pharmaceuticals (NASDAQ:JAZZ) last announced its quarterly earnings data on Tuesday, February 23rd.
 The specialty pharmaceutical company reported $4.00 earnings per share for the quarter, topping the Zacks’ consensus estimate of $3.58 by $0.42.
 The business had revenue of $665.52 million for the quarter, compared to analysts’ expectations of $639.83 million.
 Jazz Pharmaceuticals had a net margin of 7.86% and a return on equity of 20.16%.
 The business’s revenue was up 14.4% compared to the same quarter last year.
 During the same quarter in the prior year, the company earned $4.42 earnings per share.
 Equities research analysts predict that Jazz Pharmaceuticals plc will post 10.83 EPS for the current year.

 Several equities analysts have recently commented on the stock.
-HC Wainwright upped their price objective on shares of Jazz Pharmaceuticals from $195.00 to $207.00 and gave the company a “buy” rating in a research note on Friday, February 5th.
+SVB Leerink lowered their price objective on shares of Jazz Pharmaceuticals from $213.00 to $210.00 and set an “outperform” rating for the company in a research note on Wednesday.
+Jefferies Financial Group upped their price objective on shares of Jazz Pharmaceuticals from $209.00 to $214.00 and gave the company a “buy” rating in a research note on Wednesday, February 24th.
+UBS Group upped their price objective on shares of Jazz Pharmaceuticals from $174.00 to $228.00 and gave the company a “buy” rating in a research note on Monday.
 Cowen upped their price objective on shares of Jazz Pharmaceuticals from $190.00 to $200.00 and gave the company an “outperform” rating in a research note on Wednesday, February 24th.
-Zacks Investment Research downgraded shares of Jazz Pharmaceuticals from a “hold” rating to a “strong sell” rating and set a $142.00 price objective for the company. in a research note on Wednesday, February 10th.
-UBS Group upped their price objective on shares of Jazz Pharmaceuticals from $174.00 to $228.00 and gave the company a “buy” rating in a research note on Monday.
-Finally, SVB Leerink lowered their price objective on shares of Jazz Pharmaceuticals from $213.00 to $210.00 and set an “outperform” rating for the company in a research note on Wednesday.
+Finally, Zacks Investment Research downgraded shares of Jazz Pharmaceuticals from a “hold” rating to a “strong sell” rating and set a $142.00 price objective for the company. in a research note on Wednesday, February 10th.
 Two equities research analysts have rated the stock with a sell rating, one has given a hold rating and sixteen have issued a buy rating to the company’s stock.
 Jazz Pharmaceuticals has an average rating of “Buy” and a consensus price target of $181.79.

 Jazz Pharmaceuticals Company Profile